-Using insect repellents like those in Holistic Dog Flea and Tick Control Kits may also help prevent heartworms by keeping mosquitoes away from pets when they are outside.
+Using insect repellents like those in Holistic Dog Flea and Tick Shampoo & Conditioner may also help prevent heartworms by keeping mosquitoes away from pets when they are outside.

 For additional information on heartworm and parasite infections, you will find our articles, Intestinal Worms and Heartworm, and Natural Worm Control, available in our Holistic Healthcare Library, or consult a holistic pet care reference book, such as Herbs for Pets, Dr. Pitcairn's Complete Guide to Natural Health for Dogs & Cats, or The Encyclopedia of Natural Pet Care.